Flone-dnb/nameless-engine/README.md

 # Code style

+The following is a code style rules for engine developers not for game developers (although if you prefer you can follow these rules even if you're not writing engine code but making a game).

-Mostly engine code style is controlled though `clang-format` and `clang-tidy` (although `clang-tidy` is only enabled for release builds), configuration for both of these is located in the root directory of this repository.
-Nevertheless, there are few things that those two can't control, which are:
+Mostly engine code style is controlled though `clang-format` and `clang-tidy` (although `clang-tidy` is only enabled for release builds so make sure your changes compile in release mode), configuration for both of these is located in the root directory of this repository.
+Nevertheless, there are several things that those two can't control, which are:

+## Use prefixes for variables/fields

+Some prefixes are not controlled by `clang-tidy`:

 - for `bool` variables the prefix is `b`, example: `bIsEnabled`,
 - for integer variables (`int`, `size_t`, etc.) the prefix is `i`, example: `iSwapChainBufferCount`,
 - for string variables (`std::string`, `std::string_view`, etc.) the prefix is `s`, example: `sNodeName`,
 - for vector variables (`std::vector`, `std::array`, etc.) the prefix is `v`, example: `vActionEvents`,
-- additionally, if you're using mutex to guard specific field(s) use `std::pair` if possible, here are some examples:
+- additionally, if you're using a mutex to guard specific field(s) use `std::pair` if possible, here are some examples:

 ```C++
 std::pair<std::recursive_mutex, gc<Node>> mtxParentNode;